What degree should I do to be a lawyer?

 Studying law and practising law are two very different things.
 Some find the law degree a little dry; many find it much more interesting in practice.
 As a law student you explore law's importance and boundaries at a philosophical level, but in practice you learn that you are working for a paying customer, and apply the law to their specific needs and circumstances.

 - Think hard about whether you will enjoy the academic study of law.
 There’s a lot of reading and you’re likely to have more lectures than your friends on humanities and language courses, potentially giving you less free time.

 - Barristers and solicitors specialise in a select number of practice areas, meaning that many of the subjects studied by undergraduate law students are only really useful for academic purposes.

-- It’s a highly competitive course to get onto, requiring high A level grades and successful completion of the Law National Aptitude Test (LNAT).
+- It’s a highly competitive course to get onto, requiring high A level (or equivalent) grades and – for some universities – successful completion of the Law National Aptitude Test (LNAT).
 The upside to this test is that it can help you understand if law is the right degree for you, and allows universities to see whether you might succeed on a law course.